axonops/axonops-workbench-containers/README.md

-# axonops-workbench-containers
+# AxonOps Workbench Containers

-A project for generating the container images used in AxonOps Workbench
+This project is used for generating the container images used in AxonOps Workbench

 ***